-When you receive an SBIR, STTR, RO1, BAA, or ARPA-E grant or contract, you need to comply with Federal Acquisition Regulation (FAR) part 31.
+When you receive an SBIR, STTR, RO1, BAA, or ARPA-E grant or contract, you need to comply with agency specific rules and Federal Acquisition Regulation (FAR) part 31.

 After more than 30 years of specializing in government award accounting, we know the mistakes government awardees make, and how to prevent them.
-This 10-part blog series is designed to help you avoid trouble and protect your business.
+Our “Top 10 Accounting Mistakes Government Awardees Make” blog series is designed to help you avoid trouble and protect your business.